ABOUT US

 Student Staff

 Meet La CASA’s Undergraduate Culture Ambassadors (RCA’s) and Graduate Culture Ambassadors (GCA’s)!
 The Culture Ambassador position exists to help develop, coordinate and manage culturally enriching, thought provoking, supportive programming.
-In addition, RCA’s serve as leaders in the Chicanx/Latinx community, who create opportunities and promote unity within the Chicanx/Latinx community at USC.
-Finally, RCAs also serve as leaders in the intercultural USC community.
-RCA’s build bridges with other diverse communities at USC by collaborating with other offices/departments/clubs & organizations.
-Graduate Culture Ambassadors assist the office with various projects that support our Chicanx/Latinx community and initiatives that we have here at La CASA.
+In addition, CA’s serve as leaders in the Latinx community, who create opportunities and promote unity within the community at USC.
+Finally, CAs also serve as leaders in the intercultural USC community.
+CA’s build bridges with other diverse communities at USC by collaborating with other offices/departments/clubs & organizations.
+Graduate Culture Ambassadors assist the office with various projects that support our USC community and initiatives that we have here at La CASA.

 Jessica Luna